-- After they broke up in 1869 (some say 1872), Maria Zambaco (1843-1914, pronounced 'Zam-bako') continued to appear in Burne-Jones' paintings as a sorceress or a temptress, such as this, his last major work of her, The Beguiling of Merlin in which she modelled for the head of Nimue (pronounced 'neemoo-eh'). - The painting depicts a scene from the Arthurian legend about the infatuation of Merlin with the Lady of the Lake, Nimue.
-Merlin is shown trapped, helpless in a hawthorn bush as Nimue reads from a book of spells. - If we project Burne-jones into the roles he presents into his paintings he sees himself as seduced by the wiles of a temptress rather than an adult making a decision about his life.

-- The work was commissioned from Burne-Jones by Frederick Richards Leyland, a Liverpool ship-owner and art-collector, in the late 1860s.
-After a false start blamed on 'poor materials', Burne-Jones began work on the painting proper in 1873, finishing the body of the work by the end of 1874; however, the painting was not first exhibited until 1877 at the opening exhibition of the Grosvenor Gallery in London. - The Beguiling of Merlin was purchased by Lord Leverhulme in 1918 and remains in the Lady Lever Art Gallery.
+- After they broke up in 1869 (some say 1872), Maria Zambaco (1843-1914, pronounced 'Zam-barko') continued to appear in Burne-Jones' paintings as a sorceress or a temptress, such as this, his last major work of her, The Beguiling of Merlin in which she modelled for the head of Nimue (pronounced 'nee-moo-eh'). - The work was commissioned from Burne-Jones by Frederick Richards Leyland, a Liverpool ship-owner and art-collector, in the late 1860s.
+After a false start blamed on 'poor materials', Burne-Jones began work on the painting proper in 1873, finishing the body of the work by the end of 1874; however, the painting was not first exhibited until 1877 at the opening exhibition of the Grosvenor Gallery in London. - The painting depicts a scene from the Arthurian legend about the infatuation of Merlin with the Lady of the Lake, Nimue.
+Merlin is shown trapped, helpless in a hawthorn bush as Nimue reads from a book of spells - The Beguiling of Merlin was purchased by Lord Leverhulme in 1918 and remains in the Lady Lever Art Gallery.